BeskarDev/nexus-rpg/src/utils/split-tables/mystic-spells.md

 ---|---|---|---|---
  2 | 4 | Hard (10) | Medium | concentrate

 **Effect** <br/> You summon a dark cloud brewing with electricity.
 The cloud extends in close range of the target location and hovers up to a medium distance above it.
-Target up to three creatures below the cloud and roll Spirit + Mysticism vs. their Dodge.<br/><strong>Weak.</strong> Deal +4 lightning damage against each target.<br/><strong>Strong. </strong>Deal +8 lightning damage against each target.<br/><strong>Critical. </strong>Deal +12 lightning damage against each target.<br/>On each of your following turns, you can target another one creature with this spell and roll Spirit + Mysticism vs. their Dodge.
+Target up to three creatures below the cloud use your roll’s result vs. their Dodge.<br/><strong>Weak.</strong> Deal +4 lightning damage against each target.<br/><strong>Strong. </strong>Deal +8 lightning damage against each target.<br/><strong>Critical. </strong>Deal +12 lightning damage against each target.<br/>On each of your following turns, you can target another one creature with this spell and repeat the roll vs. Dodge.
 Before or after the roll, you can choose to move the cloud a short distance within range.<br/>The cloud lasts for a short duration.<br/>

 > **Heightened** <br/> <strong>(Rank 3)</strong> Choose one:<br/>- Deal +6/+12/+18 blast damage to each target instead.<br/>- Target up to five creatures below the cloud instead.<br/>